 Due to international regulations, Swedish universities are currently prohibited to pay money to Iran.
 This might affect you if you require a repayment, so you should be mindful about which account you choose to make a payment from.
 We recommend that you choose a payment method that works if a refund has to be made.

-BTH would like to raise your attention to fraud attempt regarding residence permits.
-It has come to our attention that students have been contacted regarding their residence permit applications.
+Students have previously been contacted regarding their residence permit applications.
 The callers have claimed to be calling from an embassy and/or referred to https://government.se/.

 Applications for residence permits (including extensions) are handled only by the Swedish Migration Agency.
 The Swedish Migration Agency, or the Swedish Embassy, never discuss fees or other money issues over the phone.